maxkoste/create-python-project/README.md

 ## Features

 - Sets up a basic Python project structure.
-- Creates virtual environments (optional).
+- Creates virtual environments (optional, can be configured in the scrip).

 ## Usage